solrevdev/solrevdev.github.io/_posts/2020-02-11-windows-does-not-remember-git-password.md

   - ssh
   - cli
 ---
-Today I was writing a script that would at some stage run `git pull` when I ran this from the command line everything was ok but when I ran the script it would pause with the message :
+Today I was writing a script that would at some stage run `git pull`.

+When I ran the script it paused and displayed the message:

 `Enter passphrase for key: 'c/Users/Administrator/.ssh/id_rsa'`